Moments in Other Latitudes:

 In the column corresponding to South America, I believe all countries were listed except Uruguay and possibly Chile.
 The list followed alphabetical order: Argentina, Bolivia, Brazil, Colombia, Ecuador... ending with V for Venezuela.

-Truth be told, I thought: "How insignificant we are—we don’t even make it onto the column!"
+Truth be told, I thought, “We’re so insignificant we don’t even make the column.”

-I handed over my passport, holding my breath.
+I handed over my passport and held my breath.

-Stamp!
-Just like that.
-No further questions.
-Not even a mention of the yellow fever vaccine.
+The officer stamped it and slid it back to me, just like that.
+No further questions, not even a mention of the yellow fever vaccine.

-Confused, I walked into the airport’s main hall.
-Now unhurried, and more curious than afraid, I approached the column again.
-I struggled to accept that while others were being asked for their certificate, I had been let through as if nothing was amiss.
+I walked into the main hall, half-confused, half-relieved, wondering whether I’d simply been lucky.
+Moving more slowly now, and more curious than afraid, I returned towards the column.
+It puzzled me that while others were being stopped for their certificates, I had passed as if nothing had happened.

-The doubt nagged at me, but I couldn’t just approach any official—what if they asked me, "And your certificate?
-Don’t you have one?"
+The doubt kept tugging at me, yet I couldn’t just stop any official; what if one of them said, “And your certificate?
+You haven’t got one?”

-I approached cautiously, almost whispering, as if sharing a secret:
+I moved closer, almost whispering, as though confessing a secret.

 —"Excuse me, why isn’t Uruguay on that list?"